slesolliec/domoticzJS/README.md

 So here are the scripts that I use at home.
 Feel free to fork them to your needs.

+They run on a Raspberry Pi on which also runs Domoticz with my RFXCom.

+Open the example.js file to get hints on how to cron that script so that it runs every minute.

 # Resending commands